bryan-poulin/mkdocs-material-demo-1/docs/blog/posts/post2.md

 ---
+draft: true
 date:
   created: 2024-11-20
-draft: true
+  updated: 2024-11-20
+readtime: 5
 categories:
   - Tech
-  - Lifestyle
 tags:
   - technology
-  - life updates
 authors:
   - squidfunk
 ---

 # My Second Blog Post

 This is the summary of my second post.
-The content before the `<!-- more -->` tag will be used as the preview text. `draft: true`
+The content before the `<!-- more -->` tag will be used as the preview text.

 <!-- more -->